 Based on their findings, the researchers recommend that family and friends should be involved in rehabilitation.
 They also recommend building mentorships through friends or through online support groups to help keep you on track.

 Strokemark – helping you to build networks

 We at Strokemark have been working on ways to help you connect with others and to develop your social network through our app and online group.
 When using the Strokemark app, we encourage caregivers to take part.
 We’ve found that getting help in this way maximizes the impact of our courses.
-We’ll also be offering online mentoring via our app.
-Graduates of our classes will train to be mentors by learning to guide and motivate others to improve their health.
 Additionally, we’ve been encouraging patients to connect through our Facebook group, StrokeTalk.
 Join our group and see what others are discussing or download our app and see how we can support your recovery.